Connecting the humanities, social sciences & computer science

 In periods three and four, you will really dive into text mining.
 In Applied Text Mining, you will gain hands-on experience in building a ‘reading machine’.
 In Text Mining in Domains, you will apply your newly acquired knowledge in your professional domain.
 At the same time, you will follow a course in Machine Learning, which focuses on working with language.

-You will write your Master’s thesis in the last two periods, probably based on an internship at the language industry.
-Every year we organise a meet and greet where institute’s and companies visit us to meet our students and talk about the possibilities for internships.
+You will write your Master’s thesis in the last two periods, probably based on an internship in the language industry.
+Every year we organise a meet and greet where institutes and companies visit us to meet our students and talk about the possibilities for internships.
 Have a look at the 2019 program.

 Find an overview of the mandatory courses below.
 Or view all the courses in our Study Guide.